AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 - **G/L Account** - the account number that is debited when posting the invoice.
 Refer to [Working With A/P Item Records](#working-with-ap-item-records) for information about the **G/L Account** field.

-    > Note: The G/L Account field name will be different if another value is entered for the Account header field of the Company Maintenance (G/L) screen.
+    &gt; Note: The G/L Account field name will be different if another value is entered for the Account header field of the Company Maintenance (G/L) screen.
 Refer to [Working With Company G/L Options](#working-with-company-gl-options) for additional information.

 - **Inv.** - vendor’s invoice number.